monzee/shiv/README.md

 ## Usage
 The following code examples are simplified in order to highlight the important parts of the process.
 Please see the demo module to see how the components typically look like in actual projects.
-All generated code are in java7, so kotlin or d8 is not required.
+All generated code are Java 6/7-compatible, so Kotlin or `(target|source)Compatibility "1.8"` is not required.
+I would still recommend at least using Java 8 though.

 1. Define the classes to be injected.
 This step is done first in order to trigger the module code generation.
 You can fill in the dependencies later.
 Hit `Ctrl-F9`